MegaPiggy/EmptyHollow/README.md

 # Empty Hollow

-Removes all of Brittle Hollow's crust and moves it to the white hole.
+Moves all of Brittle Hollow's crust to the white hole.

 ![Brittle Hollow and White Hole](https://user-images.githubusercontent.com/34462599/163363989-65abe1f8-1eba-4a34-95fe-689c45748321.png)